TNTurnerLab/Tortoise/README.md

 Add more user options for testing (regions not included), pathway checks for config file.

-Need a local version!!
+Need a local version!! -> working.

 ============ -> README START
 # *de novo* variant calling workflow

 This pipeline takes in aligned, short read Illumina data, as cram files, for a family trio and reports *de novo* variants in a vcf file.
-This is a modified version pipeline run from Ng et al. 2021 (hopefully! :D), making use of the open source, CPU versions of the programs that were GPU accelerated in the paper.
+This is a modified version pipeline run from Ng et al. 2021, making use of the open source, CPU versions of the programs that were GPU accelerated in the paper.

 # How to Run